FAQ - Frequently Asked Questions

 The remanufactured cartridges we sell are all from the Original Equipment Manufacturer and have been through one filling and use cycle.
 We refurbish them, clean them and check them for any possible leaks or damage.
 We then check the electric circuitry and run it through print testing.
 So, yes, you sure can trust that we’ve done everything to ensure a faultless print experience.

-Will my warranty be voided if I refill my cartridges?
+Will my printer's warranty be voided if I refill my cartridges?

 Absolutely not!
 As a consumer, you have a right to use any compatible refill in your printer.
 You have the US government’s word on that.
 Your warranty is valid no matter which compatible product you use, unless the manufacturer can show proof that the product damaged your printer.